vfile/vfile-location/readme.md

 ### `location(file)`

-Index the given document so you can translate between line/column and offset based positional info.
+Create an index of the given document to translate between line/column and offset based positional info.

 ###### Parameters